Appreciating What We Have

-Last summer in preparation for moving plants from one flower bed to another, I first built a dry rock wall around the perimeter.
+In preparation for moving plants from one flower bed to a another, I first built a dry rock wall around the perimeter.
 With an electric power pole standing just two vehicle widths from the house I was whining to myself that I wish it wasn’t there.
 Then I remembered how grateful the original homeowners had to be at even having electricity.
 I bet the idea of a little inconvenience of a pole in the center of the yard never crossed their minds.

-The rest of us notice electricity mostly when we don’t have it due to a storm or some other problem.
-Commonly, homeowners have a drawer or bag containing candles and matches, flashlights and batteries, just to get around the house.
+The rest of us notice electricity mostly when we don’t have it due to a storm or some other action.
+Commonly, homeowners have a drawer or bag containing candles and matches, flashlights and batteries, just in case.
 When we only had a well for water, it required electricity for use.
 No power — no water.
-Now we have a rural water district from which we buy our household water and anytime the power is off, we have to remind ourselves that we still have water.
+Now we have a rural water district from which we buy our household water and anytime the power is off, we have to remind ourselves that we usually still have water.
 That is such a treat to me.
 I’m sure it is much less of a thrill than it was for the previous generation to have electricity at the flip of a switch, nonetheless, I am grateful.

 Rural residents often have generators, either portable or tractor powered.
 Either type requires gasoline or diesel fuel to run.
 That can present a problem when the farm bulk fuel pumps are powered by electricity, there is no power and the machines run out of fuel.
 It is sort of a Catch 22.
-We experienced the problem a few years ago after four days of a six-day blizzard and had to go to town where they had power to get gas in order to run the generator.
-But with the generator hooked into the house electricity, it was imperative to keep the freezer and refrigerator running.
+Rural residents are pretty good at being prepared, especially during winter when snow storms can change everything.
+Having a can of gas or diesel at the ready could get you going if the electricity goes out.

-I do not know if there will ever again be such a large forward leap as there was when electricity first came to rural areas, but it will be interesting to watch as new opportunities to create electricity come along.
+I do not know if there will ever again be such a large forward leap as there was when electricity first came to rural areas yet I am glad every time I flip a switch that have it.

-Peggy Sanders writes from the farm in southwest South Dakota.
-Her internet latchstring is out at email@example.com. ❖
+Sanders writes from the ranch in southwest South Dakota.
+Her internet latchstring is out at email@example.com.